Smooths frizz and protects color with a gentle, salon-style formula that keeps hair polished and full-bodied.

 Match the formula to your hair type

-- Medium to thick, frizz-prone hair: You can usually handle a richer formula.
-Keratin Complex Color Care Smoothing Shampoo and OGX Ever Straightening + Brazilian Keratin Therapy Shampoo both offer smoothing without feeling greasy on thicker strands.
+- Medium to thick, frizz-prone hair: You can usually handle a more smoothing formula.
+Keratin Complex Color Care Smoothing Shampoo and OGX Ever Straightening + Brazilian Keratin Therapy Shampoo are both good fits depending on how much moisture you need.

-- Very coarse or high-density hair: You may prefer stronger cleansing and more surface smoothing.
-TRESemmé Keratin Smooth Shampoo can be effective here, especially if your scalp tends to get oily.
+- Very coarse or high-density hair: Stronger cleansing and more surface smoothing may work well here.
+TRESemmé Keratin Smooth Shampoo can be effective, especially if your scalp also runs oily.

 Consider your scalp needs